Manta-Network/docs/docs/Introduction.md

 ## Our Mission

-We at Manta Network believe that DeFi, for now, has its most value in permissionless and anti-surveillance.
-In contrast, current services in DeFi have their deficiency in privacy, scalability, usability, and liquidity. **Under the current landscape, only when a stable coin that fully supports anonymity and cross-chain interoperability and the relevant DeFi protocol being created can the tremendous value of DeFi be released and deployed, and it is at this point that DeFi will have the chance to overtake the traditional financial industry.
-That's the reason why we build Manta Network.**
+We at Manta Network believe that Decentralized Finance (DeFi) is most valuable because it is permissionless and anti-surveillance.
+But current services in DeFi do not deliver on privacy, scalability, usability, and liquidity. **We believe that the creation of a stable coin that fully supports anonymity and cross-chain interoperability will give DeFi the chance to overtake the traditional financial industry.
+That's why we're building Manta Network.**

 ## Manta Network Overview